Key Takeaways

 - The basis for the charge (race, sex, disability, etc.)

 The charge doesn't need to be as detailed as a court complaint, but it should accurately describe the conduct.
-The claims you raise in the charge define the scope of what you can later sue for.
+Its factual allegations and identified legal bases can limit a later lawsuit, so amendments should be made promptly if new retaliation or another basis arises.

 When you file with the EEOC, ask whether the charge will be cross-filed or shared with the Office of Civil Rights Enforcement.
 When preserving Oklahoma claims matters, confirm the state filing directly rather than relying on an assumption.